 What Happens After Camp?

 Campers last year enjoyed ice skating, pizza parties, swimming lessons and pool time while having fun together with their new camp friends.
-Programming in 2018 has already included a reunion at Camp Weaver with songs, games, and sharing with families about camp.
-We can’t wait to see what the rest of 2018-2019’s programming will bring!
+Pathways 2019 has already included a reunion at Camp Weaver with songs, games, and sharing with families about camp.
+We can’t wait to see what the rest of 2019-2020 programming will bring!